Langkawi Gay Travel

 My conversations with local Malaysians provided some insight into their values and preferences.
 Not in a position to sell me anything, I listened carefully to everything these guys had to say.

 I sat down at an Indian restaurant one mid-afternoon while it was empty.
 The man hanging at the front gave me a little bit of everything to try from the vats.
 I wasn’t sure what some of it was, so I asked him.

 A second man with whom I paid my dinner bill at another restaurant questioned why I would fly from Langkawi to another island when I could enjoy a boat ride.
-I was bit skeptical of this, since some ferries are jam packed.
+I was a bit skeptical of this since some ferries are jam-packed.
 Nevertheless, I listened.

 The next day I booked a ferry to Koh Lipe, Thailand instead of a flight to Krabi.
 Definitely a more relaxed experience than going through an airport.
 He was right.

 One last waiter I had was so friendly and outgoing, he made me laugh.
 I also had the suspicion he was gay, although I could always be wrong.